 Napoleon and Weber are two companies that specialize in making high-quality grilling products for the home.
 If you are looking for quality, features and performance, these are two companies that you can depend on for great results and longevity.
 Both companies offer grills in a variety of price ranges, sizes and feature packages to take care of the needs of most families.

 If you love grilling and want to be creative and produce great meals, it helps to have the right product to work with.
 Weber and Napoleon will give you just that.
-Let’s compare two of their best selling mid-priced models to see which one might be right for you.
+Let’s compare two of their best selling mid-priced models to see which one might be right for you: the Weber Genesis II E-310 vs the Napoleon Rogue XT 425 SIB.
 It's Napoleon vs Weber, head to head!

-This grill has a feature package that is second to none in its price range.
-The limited warranty offers lifetime coverage on the stainless steel lid and the stainless steel burners, and gives you 2, 3, and 5 years on many other parts.
+This grill has a great feature package for its price range.
+The limited warranty offers 15 years of coverage on the lid and castings/base, and gives you 2, 5, and 10 years on many other parts.
 See manufacturer's warranty for details.
-Be sure to look at the Napoleon line of grills, including the LEX485 when you go shopping!
+Be sure to look at the Napoleon line of grills when you go shopping!

 The Weber Genesis II E-310 is a great grill, loaded with quality features and built to last a long time.
 Selling for $799, it offers a lot for the money and will fit nicely into the family budget.
 This grill offers 669 square inches (or 4.64 square feet) of total cooking area (including the tuck away warming rack) and three stainless steel burners which put out 39,000 BTUs of cooking power.
 The heavy-duty porcelain enameled cast iron cooking grates and stainless steel Flavorizer bars are made to last and to perform to the highest standards.
 The body of the grill is made from quality corrosion-resistant aluminum with an enameled steel lid.